-The basic idea is that each individual will be able to access their tax account 24/7 via all digital means (phone, tablet, smart tv, pc etc).
+The basic idea is that each individual will be able to access their tax account 24/7 via all digital means.
 All employers/pension providers/banks/investment houses and so on will provide direct information to this HMRC system to pre populate sections of the individual accounts.
-There are issues that have yet to be addressed/confirmed concerning various sources of income where the information will still need to come from the taxpayer.
-In addition, there are questions as to who takes responsibility and when for information accuracy and so on.
+At present these accounts do not replace the Self Assessment system where individuals fall within HMRC requirements to report annually via a Self Assessment return.

 Resident v Non Resident Issues

 Following the introduction of legislation defining residence and non residence for UK tax purposes, various scenarios now exist that did not before whereby without planning even where it seems obvious that a taxpayer is not resident he or she can easily be deemed resident under the new rules.

 Averaging of visits to the UK over 4 years to determine long term status no longer apply, and someone can, in certain circumstances be resident in the UK for the entire year by simply being in the UK for as few as 16 days.
 Generally, if an individual works full time abroad for a complete tax year he or she will not be UK resident in that year if they keep within visit limitations and split year treatment may apply before and after.
 However, if not working full time then they may continue to be resident in the UK depending on ties to the UK such as a home being available or dependent children remaining in the UK.